Gentle Brightening for Sensitive & Eczema-Prone Skin: A Safe Approach

 • Have rescue products ready (your eczema cream, thick moisturizer)

 Weeks 1-4: Product introduction phase.
 Focus on tolerability, not results.
-If no irritation or flares, you're succeeding.
-Visible brightening not expected yet.
+No irritation or flares means you're succeeding.

 Weeks 5-8: Consistent use established.
 Skin tone may begin evening out.
-Fresh, recent marks starting to lighten.
-Barrier function improving from moisturizer routine.
+Fresh marks starting to lighten.

-Weeks 9-12: Visible improvement in PIH under 6 months old.
+Weeks 9-12: Visible improvement in marks under 6 months old.
 Skin texture smoother.
-Less reactive overall as barrier strengthens.
-Older marks still present but lighter.
+Less reactive overall.

 Months 5-6+: Maximum improvement with OTC products achieved.
-Some very stubborn or deep marks may remain.
 Transition to maintenance routine.
-Consult dermatologist for stubborn areas if desired.

 What Affects Your Results